engulfedInFlames/Sparta-outstagram/README.md

 Django, DRF, Simple JWT💕

-Simple login feature which can be done with email authorization
+Simple login feature which can be done with email authorization.